mytusshar/auth-module/README.md

     ![04-edit](https://user-images.githubusercontent.com/18484641/38293401-f8e820f0-3804-11e8-8f24-785a8308365a.png)

-# Accessing I-Auth Module from the client application.
+# Accessing IAM-Auth Module from the client application.
 You can refer sample client application that we have provided.
 In client application we have provided some functions that you can directly use in your application.
 In this client appplication we have created functions for: